korbinian90/ROMEO/README.md

 ## Different Use Cases
 ### Multi-Echo
 If multi-echo data is available, supplying ROMEO with multi-echo information should improve the unwrapping accuracy.
 The same is true for magnitude information.
+To calculate a B0 map in Hz, the echo time needs to be given in ms.

 ### Coil Combination
 Coil combination will be automatically performed for 5D datasets using **MCPC-3D-S**.
 The echoes have to be in the 4th dimension and the channels in the 5th dimension.
 For bipolar datasets use `--phase-offset-correction bipolar` as additional argument (bipolar correction requires >= 3 echoes).